NERC-CEH/RainfallQC/README.rst

 * maybe uses dictionaries/json to set rules that can be more easily tweaked.

-Also see examples here: [RainfallQC-notebooks](https://github.com/Thomasjkeel/RainfallQC-notebooks/tree/main)
+Also see example Jupyter Notebooks here: https://github.com/Thomasjkeel/RainfallQC-notebooks/tree/main

 * Free software: GNU General Public License v3